kubedb/cli/docs/guides/memcached/quickstart/quickstart.md

 - `spec.resource` is an optional field that specifies how much CPU and memory (RAM) each Container needs.
 To learn details about Managing Compute Resources for Containers, please visit [here](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/).

 KubeDB operator watches for `Memcached` objects using Kubernetes api.
 When a `Memcached` object is created, KubeDB operator will create a new Deployment and a ClusterIP Service with the matching Memcached object name.
-Even if [RBAC is enabled](/docs/guides/rbac.md), it won't affect anything to run Memcached database .
+No Memcached specific RBAC permission is required in [RBAC enabled clusters](/docs/setup/install.md#using-yaml).

 ```console
 $ kubedb get mc -n demo